Malaysia at the 2006 Asian Games: Squash

-Nicol Ann David will be an obvious gold medal hopeful, being her No.1 current world ranking.
-The Penangite is in top condition after winning the Hong Kong Open last month.
-With a disastrous outing at the Melbourne Commonwealth Games in March this year, Nicol can be expected to give her 200 per cent to bag the Asiad gold medal as an apology to the country.

 Four Malaysian got themselves into the men's and women's individual semifinals.
-However, Sharon Wee Ee Lin was defeated by Hong Kong's Chiu Wing Yin with 9-6, 9-1, 9-3.
-However, the Nicol Ann David and the other two Malaysian men's squash player had given a place in the final.
-As a result, Malaysia is ensure to win at least 1 gold 2 silver.
+Sharon Wee Ee Lin was defeated by Hong Kong's Chiu Wing Yin with 9-6, 9-1, 9-3.
+Nicol Ann David and the other two Malaysian men's squash players did reach the final.

 Defending champion Ong Beng Hee of Malaysia beat compatriot and top seed Mohamad Azlan Iskandar to claim the gold medal in the men's singles squash final at Khalifa International Complex on Thursday.

 In a closely fought encounter, which could have gone either way, Ong prevailed 5–9, 9–1,10–9, 9–5.
 Iskander began the stronger, winning a series of long rallies and he was good value for his first set win.
 But thereafter things went awry for the top seed and Ong began to dictate terms.

 Iskandar used gamesmanship on several occasions, prompting a number of lets during the match, but he was unable to disturb the concentration of Ong.
 Indeed, it was Iskandar who cracked first, throwing his racket to the ground in the crucial third game, which Ong just edged.

 With Nicol Ann David's comfortable victory in the women's singles earlier in the day, Malaysia cleaned up on the courts, much to the delight of their supporters.

 After the game, Ong said, "We've both done well.
 There were Malaysian finalists in both events.
 There were also a lot of VIPs here tonight, I see a lot of relieved faces!

 "It's good to win, you never know when you can win another Asian Games gold medal.
 I was very nervous, I think he was very nervous too.
 I was very lucky to win the third game 10-9.
 If Azlan had won the third game 10-9, then it might have been a different story.

 "I didn't think I played very well, but this was a tough match against a tough opponent who can easily dominate the court.
 I tried to use my mobility to move my opponent around the court."